Zestymcspicy/Zestymcspicy.github.io/README.md

-#UdacityPortfolioMockup
+#UdacityPortfolio
-This is my Udacity portfolio mockup for the "Grow with Google" front-end development course.
+This is my portfolio from the "Grow with Google" Udacity front-end development course.
+I've continued to update it since graduation from the course.